Cranberry glass: History

 The origins of cranberry glass making are unknown, but many historians believe a form of this glass was first made in the late Roman Empire.
 This is evidenced by the British Museum's collection Lycurgus Cup, a 4th-century Roman glass cage cup made of a dichroic glass, which shows a different colour depending on whether light is passing through it or reflecting from it; red (gold salts) when lit from behind and green (silver salts) when lit from in front.
 Kitab al-Asrar, an Arabic work attributed to Abu Bakr al-Razi contains one of the earliest descriptions of the preparation of gold ruby glass.

 The craft was then lost and rediscovered in the 17th century Bohemian period by either Johann Kunckel in Potsdam or by the Florentine glassmaker Antonio Neri.
 Neither of them knew the mechanism which yielded the colour, however.
 Chemist and winner of the 1925 Nobel Prize in Chemistry Richard Adolf Zsigmondy was able to understand and explain that small colloids of gold were responsible for the red colour.

 The most famous period of cranberry glass production was the baroque era.
-Later, cranberry glas was produced for example in 19th century Britain during the Victorian Era.
+Later, cranberry glass was produced for example in 19th century Britain during the Victorian Era.

 Cranberry glass creations were most popular as a table display, often holding candy or flowers.
 Cranberry glass was also frequently used for wine glasses, decanters, and finger bowls.
 Cranberry glass was also well known for its use in "Mary Gregory" glass.
 This glass had a white enamel fired onto the glass in a design, usually with a romantic theme.